 The Lakes Region, with an odd mix of natural beauty and commercial tawdriness, is one of New Hampshire's most popular holiday destinations.
 Vast Lake Winnipesaukee, the region's centerpiece, has 183 miles of coastline, more than 300 islands and excellent salmon fishing.
-Catch the early-morning mists off the lake and you'll understand why the Native Americans named it 'Smile of the Great Spirit.'
-The prettiest stretches are in the southwest corner between Glendale and Alton (on the shoreline Belknap Point Rd), and in the northeast corner between Wolfeboro and Moultonborough (on NH 109).
-Just to the north lie the smaller Squam Lake and Little Squam Lake.
+Catch the early morning mists off the lake and you'll understand why the Native Americans named it 'Smile of the Great Spirit.'
+The prettiest stretches are in the southwest between Glendale and Alton (on the shoreline Belknap Point Rd), and in the northeast corner between Wolfeboro and Moultonborough (on NH 109).
+To the north lie the smaller Squam and Little Squam Lakes.

-The roads skirting the shores and connecting the lakeside towns are a riotous spread of small-town Americana: amusement arcades, go-kart tracks, clam shacks, junk-food outlets and boat docks.
+The roads skirting the shores and connecting the lakeside towns pass forested mountains and a riotous spread of small-town Americana: amusement arcades, go-kart tracks, clam shacks, junk-food outlets and boat docks.
 Even if you're just passing through, stop for a swim, a lakeside picnic or a cruise.